Liz James Writes

 Joy, Ingenuity, and a Good Set of Lungs

 So, we’re lining up for the annual blessing of the bikes-and-more... and I get to be at the back, beside a super exuberant preschooler.
 The kid is excitedly doing little spins, and his mother is sorta trying to control him but not really.
-On the one hand, he is biking around the sanctuary mid-service… but on the other hand, he’s doing it very quietly, so she pretty much calls that a win.
+On the one hand, he is biking around mid-service… but on the other hand, he’s doing it very quietly, so she pretty much calls that a win.
 Good call.

 Eventually, the mom convinces the kid to come stand beside us with his bike, between me and a guy who is grinning at the kid.
 Seized by impulse, the guy reaches down to the clown horn (the kind with the plastic bulb with air in it), gives it a quick and playful squeeze, and grins at the kid.